Consumers are demanding healthier options when they fly

 Also be on the lookout for packaged snack foods like chips or crackers that are probably high in sodium.
 “Look for things that are in their natural state,” he says.

 Most importantly, avoid fried food, DeGeorge says.
-Anything smothered in batter, then cooked in hot oil, isn't good for your health, even if it did at one time resemble a vegetable.
+Anything smothered in batter then dipped in hot oil isn’t good for your health, even if it did at one time resemble a vegetable.

 You always pack an extra pair of underwear in your carry-on, so why not some extra healthy snacks too?